 Tomi Akinyemiju

 Dr. Tomi Akinyemiju is a cancer epidemiologist with a research program focused on identifying the impact of social (such as access to healthcare) and biological factors (such as metabolic dysregulation) on cancer-related risk, tumor aggressiveness and survival.
-Her work has been continuously funded by NIH, and published in over 130 peer-reviewed publications
+Her work has been continuously funded by NIH, and published in over 170 peer-reviewed articles.

-She is currently the PI of two ongoing studies on cancer disparities: 1) a case-control study of over 1200 breast cancer cases and controls characterizing the role of metabolic dysregulation and DNA methylation among Nigerian women, with the goal of understanding why women of West African descent have the highest global triple negative breast cancer rates; 2) a prospective cohort study of 1,600 Black, Hispanic and White ovarian cancer patients in the US characterizing multiple healthcare access domains and how they individually and synergistically influence receipt of guideline-adherent primary treatment, supportive care and survival.
-These studies are intended to provide novel, empirical and generalizable insights that can help identify and prioritize specific modifiable factors that can be targeted to reduce cancer disparities and improve care for all patients.
+She is currently the PI of three ongoing studies on cancer disparities: 1) a study of West African (Nigeria and The Gambia), African-American and White breast cancer cases characterizing the role of ancestry-related factors, metabolic dysregulation and genomic alterations to identify reasons why women of West African descent have the highest global triple negative breast cancer rates; 2) a prospective cohort study of 1,600 Black, Hispanic and White ovarian cancer patients in the US characterizing mechanisms by which healthcare access and microbiome profiles influence treatment quality, supportive care and survival; and 3) a prospective cohort study evaluating the mechanisms through which systemic racism (structural, cultural and interpersonal racism) impacts US breast cancer disparities.

 Publications